What is automatic data collection and why is it useful?

-Questions concerning automatic data collection
+Questions about automatic data collection

 1. Who would want automatic data collection?